414owen/local-shellrc/README.md

 ## Usage

-Your shell will load the closest `.local.sh` file in a direct parent directory of `$PWD`.
+Your shell will load the closest `.local.sh` file that's a direct child of a parent directory of `$PWD`.